legndery/UBER-fetch-fare-using-request-request/README.md

 # Vehicle Price API

-Using node to fetch value from api and posting it to mysql db
+Using request module to fetch price from UBER api